hubertp/type-debugger-tutorial/us-implicits.md

 ### Implicits01 ###
- - What is the inferred type of `A` in `foo(1)` application?
  - While searching for the argument for implicit parameter `tc`, are each of the following implicits `firstImplicit`, `secondImplicit`, `thirdImplicit`, `fourthImplicit`, `fifthImplicit` and `sixthImplicit` in the implicit search scope?
  - Which implicit has been applied as an implicit argument for `tc`?
  - Is there more than one implicit that the compiler verified to be applicable for that position?
-If so, why was the you mentioned in the previous question selected?
+If so, why was the one you mentioned above selected?

 ### Implicits02 ###
 In this example we would like to use implicits to safely do matrix-matrix, matrix-vector etc. products.
 The test provides multiple combinations (not all of them making sense).

-Your task is to say which of the implicits in `MultiplicationComp` are verified by the compiler to be correct as arguments for implicit parameter `c` in `multiplyMe` applcation.
+Your task is to say which of the implicits in `MultiplicationComp` are verified by the compiler to be correct as arguments for implicit parameter `c` in `multiplyMe` application.
 If there is more than one applicable, specify how does the typechecker select the most specific one or why it is not able to (on failure).

 Questions:
  - Why cannot it resolve ambiguity in 2) but succeeded in 1)